 Advantages of Meetings

-- The speaker of a meeting can instantly know the reaction of the members.
+2. Know the reaction: The speaker of a meeting can instantly know the reaction of the members.
 Therefore, he can adjust his speeches.

-- Two heads are better than one and therefore decisions reached in a meeting are the best outcome to solve any purpose.
+3. Easy decision making: Two heads are better than one and therefore decisions reached in a meeting are the best outcome to solve any purpose.

-- Meeting usually provides the scope of participative management.
+4. Participative management: A meeting usually provides the scope of participative management.
 The slogan of “Equal Opportunity” is ensured through a meeting.

 Disadvantages of a Meeting

-Inspire of enjoying various merits, a meeting is not free from the demerits.
+Inspire of enjoying various merits, a meeting is not free from demerits.
 Some demerits are mentioned below:

-- In a public meeting, it is very difficult to control a large number of people.
+1. Difficult to control people: In a public meeting, it is very difficult to control a large number of people.

-- To arrange any meeting involves huge time which acts as a limitation to decision making.
+2. Time-consuming: Arranging any meeting involves huge time which acts as a limitation to decision making.

-Requirements of a Valid Meeting
+Requirements for a Valid Meeting

 The meeting is a gathering of individuals to take some decisions.
 The following requirements should be considered to have a meeting legal or valid: